Three things in human life are important: the first is to be kind; the second is to be kind, and the third is to be kind. – Henry James

-In fact, when friends or family members come to us for guidance, we often use that knowledge in offering advice.
-We remember where we have been or where they have been in order to give the best help possible.
+When friends or family members come to us for guidance, we often use that knowledge in offering advice.
+We remember where we have been or where they have been to give the best help possible.
 We listen objectively, share suggestions in a loving way and are patient with them as they work out their difficulties.

 We are kind.

 We know what kindness is.
-We practice acts of kindness on a regular basis with family, friends, partners, colleagues, strangers and children…
+We practice acts of kindness regularly with family, friends, partners, colleagues, strangers, and children…